fzhurd/presentation-spark-101/README.md

 3. Demo 1 - Counting all the words in a Text file
 4. Demo 2 - Wine recommendation example

-Presentation time is going to be 40 mins
+Presentation time is 40 mins

 ## Spark Usecases
 1. Transformations for ETL